 It’s illegal to display alcohol within five feet of a cash register if the store also sells motor fuel.

 Want to get your growler (container) refilled with a different beer?
 Then a new label must cover the growler’s old label.
-It must include the name of the brewery, the name of the beer, and other specific information.
+It must include the name of the brewery, the name of the beer, and other detailed facts.

 Police can arrest anyone for selling alcohol to a minor.
 And that’s even if the purchaser uses a false or altered ID.